GLOBAL MARKETS-Shares slip, dollar dominates as recession fears rise

 Asia-Pacific valuationshttps://tmsnrt.rs/2Dr2BQA

-(Reporting by Herbert Lash and Lawrence White, additional reporting by Wayne Cole; Editing by Bernadette Baum, Kirsten Donovan)
+(Reporting by Herbert Lash and Lawrence White, additional reporting by Wayne Cole; Editing by Bernadette Baum, Kirsten Donovan and Catherine Evans)

 ((lawrence.white@thomsonreuters.com; +44 20 7513 5083; @ReutersLawrence))